 For further information on eligibility please see CCS subvention bands: Affordable Child Care

-A list of Community CCSP services is available CCSP list for Sligo
+A list of Community CCSP services is available 2018 CCSP List

 As part of the Government policy to make childcare more affordable, the DCYA has introduced a universal childcare subvention payment of up to €20 per week for families.